 The most desirable color for a yellow diamond is pure yellow.
-However, most yellow diamonds have at least traces of a second "modifying" color.
-Greenish yellow, orangy yellow, and brownish yellow are all common modifications of yellow color in diamonds.
+However, most yellow diamonds have at least traces of a secondary color.
+Greenish yellow and orangy yellow are common modifications of yellow color in diamonds.

 The Role of Nitrogen in Yellow Color

-Diamonds are composed of carbon atoms, held tightly together in a crystalline network by strong covalent bonds.
-Diamonds composed of pure carbon and without inclusions or structural defects should be colorless.
+Diamonds are composed of carbon atoms, held tightly together in a crystal lattice by strong covalent bonds.
+When they are composed of pure carbon and are without inclusions or structural defects, they are colorless.

 Nitrogen atoms are very small and have the ability to substitute for the carbon atoms in diamond's crystal structure.
+Trace amounts of nitrogen substituting for carbon in the diamond crystal lattice will cause the diamond crystal to selectively absorb blue light and selectively transmit yellow.
+This will cause those nitrogen-bearing diamonds to have a yellow color.
 Nitrogen is the most common impurity that substitutes for carbon and can comprise up to 1% of a diamond on the basis of mass.

 Nitrogen can exist in the diamond crystal lattice in a number of ways.
-The one that influences color the most is when a single nitrogen atom is shared by four carbon tetrahedrons as shown in the accompanying image.
-In this configuration, just one nitrogen atom per 100,000 carbon atoms can produce a deep yellow color in the crystal.
+One way that influences color is when a single nitrogen atom is shared by four carbon tetrahedrons.
+This defect is known as the "C center" and is shown in the accompanying illustration.
+In this configuration, just one nitrogen atom per 100,000 carbon atoms can produce a noticeable yellow color in the crystal.

 When nitrogen atoms substitute for carbon in the configuration described above, it produces a defect in the diamond crystal which alters how light passes through.
 The defect causes a selective absorption of blue light.
 The remainder of the spectrum is transmitted, and that results in the perception of yellow color in the eye of the observer.

-The most common nitrogen substitution in diamond occurs when a pair of nitrogens substitute for carbons in two adjacent carbon tetrahedrons, with one of them shared by four tetrahedrons.
+Some types of nitrogen substitution in diamond do not produce yellow color.
+An example is when a pair of nitrogens substitute for carbons in two adjacent carbon tetrahedrons, with one of them shared by four tetrahedrons.
 This configuration is shown in a second accompanying illustration.
 Here, the nitrogen has almost no impact upon the color of the diamond.

 "Capes" and "Canaries"